frankamedic/x_not_twice/README.md

 # x_not_twice
 X has been showing me the same posts over and over A TON lately.
-Take control of your spaced repitition.
+Take control of your spaced repetition.

 <h1>Install:</h1>
 <h3>First you'll need to install the Tampermonkey Browser Extension.
 Depending on your browser, click the appropriate link below and follow the steps to add the extension:</h3>